rtcharity/resources.eahub.org/content/learn/life.md

 * Julia Wise on
     * Why it is important to “<a target="_blank" href="http://www.givinggladly.com/2016/06/practical-steps-for-self-care.html">walk cheerfully over the world</a>”.
     * <a target="_blank" href="http://www.givinggladly.com/2015/10/burnout-and-self-care.html">Burnout and Self-care</a>.
-    * Why it is important to <a target="_blank" href="http://www.givinggladly.com/2019/02/you-have-more-than-one-goal-and-thats.html">balance your resources</a> across your different goals.
+    * Why It is important to <a target="_blank" href="http://www.givinggladly.com/2019/02/you-have-more-than-one-goal-and-thats.html">balance your resources</a> across your different goals.
     * Countering <a target="_blank" href="https://80000hours.org/career-guide/how-to-be-successful/#1-dont-forget-to-take-care-of-yourself">Imposter Syndrome</a>, a psychological pattern in which an individual doubts their accomplishments and has a persistent internalized fear of being exposed as a "fraud".
 Anecdotal evidence suggests this is quite common among EAs.

 * <a target="_blank" href="https://80000hours.org/career-guide/how-to-be-successful/#1-dont-forget-to-take-care-of-yourself">80,000 hours on why self-care is important</a> to succeed in any job, and some recommendations about tackling mental health issues.